CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

 #### Frustrations:
 - So much unrealised potential in this business!
 - Incomplete database of stock, orders, and customers
-- A very outdated website that is quite obnoxious.
+- A very outdated website that is quite obnoxious and ineffective.
 - No procedures for marketing or retargeting past customers.